Monkestation/monke-wiki/guides/medical/pathology.md

 {.is-info}

 ## Centrifuge
+> This is the machine that you should be getting virus dishes from its faster than the isolator can do four at once and can be upgraded.
+{.is-warning}

 > Unlike other machines the centrifuges processing speed is entirely dependant on the vial count and volumes of the vials, it performs best with all vials having the same reagent count.
 {.is-info}